apache/beam-site/src/get-started/quickstart-py.md

 A virtual environment needs to be activated for each shell that is to use it.
 Activating it sets some environment variables that point to the virtual environment's directories.

 To activate a virtual environment in Bash, run:

 ```
 . /path/to/directory/bin/activate
 ```

 That is, source the script `bin/activate` under the virtual environment directory you created.

+For instructions using other shells, see the [virtualenv documentation](https://virtualenv.pypa.io/en/stable/userguide/#activate-script).

 ### Download and install